A Brief History

 The opposing forces started out virtually dead even, with 27,000 troops on each side.
 Hood planned to attack the Union forces with a frontal assault even though his cavalry commander, Major General Nathan Bedford Forrest, counseled instead for an envelopment of the dug-in Union troops and a cut-off their escape route.

 The attack was brave, but ill considered.
 The slaughter totaled tremendous losses among the Confederate officers not seen in any other battle in U.S. history.
 Besides the 6 generals killed, another 7 generals were wounded, and 1 was captured.
 Going down the line of command, 55 regimental commanders were killed or wounded!
 Although the Union Army suffered over 2,300 casualties, less than 200 of those were deaths.
-An additional 1,100 Union troops were captured or missing, bringing the number of casualties up to 9%.
+An additional 1,100 Union troops were captured or missing, bringing the number of casualties up to 9% of their total force.

-In contrast, 1,750 Confederate soldiers were killed and another 3,8000 wounded.
-Adding in 702 for those captured or missing brings the number up to 6,252, a third of the total number of troops used in the attack (several thousand Confederate troops were not yet in position to participate in the attack).
+In contrast, 1,750 Confederate soldiers were killed and another 3,800 wounded.
+Adding in 702 for those captured or missing brings the number up to 6,252, a third of the total number of troops used in the attack (as several thousand Confederate troops were not yet in position to participate in the attack).
 The action became known as “The Pickett’s Charge of the West,” a comparison to the futile assault on Union lines at Gettysburg a year earlier.

 Hood has been accused of acting out of frustration and anger that the Union forces were outmaneuvering his men, and his rash response caused the disaster.
 Some recent scholars, however, have claimed that Hood was over his anger by the time of the attack and had ordered it with a clear head.
 In either case, the attack was so determined that a partial breakthrough took place, and the attack almost succeeded.
 Forrest did try to outflank the Union lines, but was repulsed by a smaller force, some of whom were armed with Spencer repeating rifles, which gave them a decisive advantage against the larger Confederate cavalry force.